MetaMask/SIPs/SIPS/sip-1.md

 - `category` - The category this SIP belongs to.
 As described [above](#categories).
 - `author` - The list of authors in format described [below](#author-header).
 - `created` - The date the SIP was created on.
 - `updated` - (Optional) The date the SIP was updated on.
-SIPs with status `Final` MUST have this header.
+SIPs with status `Living` MUST have this header.

 All dates in the preamble MUST be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.